avani1998/spring-boot-starter/README.md

-# spring-boot-starter
+# Spring Boot Starter
-A simple application demonstrating use of Spring Boot and Hiberhate.
+A simple introductory application demonstrating use of Spring Boot Framework integarted with Hibernate.

 ## Prerequisits
 - Java 11